jiegev5/PhyAug/key_word_spotting/README.md

 ```bash
 python train_PhyAug.py --type train
 ```
+The model training time on our workstation for 40 epoches is ~2hours.

 ## Evaluate model
 The model accuracy on original test dataset is 90%.
 To evaluate model on collected microphone dataset, replace `config["data_folder"] = "../data/recorded_dataset/M1"` in `model.py`.
 You will see accuracy drop on microphones' dataset.
 We provide our pretrained model `model_12cmd_original.pt` in `/model` folder.